A blog that is a single executable binary

 Note to self: It’s JIMI, not JIMMY!

-Then, we reference the new file in the posts file:
+Then, we reference the new file inside the posts file:

 #include "cnt/home" /* 0 */